CloudLabs-MOC/CloudLabs-SEED/Cryptography/RSA-Public-Key-Encryption-and-Signature-Lab/RSA-Public-Key-Encryption-and-Signature-Lab.md

 understanding of the format of the certificate.
 X.509 certificates are encoded using the ASN.1 (Abstract Syntax Notation.One) standard, so if we can parse the ASN.1 structure, we can easily extract any field from a certificate.
-Openssl has a command called asn1parseused to extract data from ASN.1 formatted data, and is able to parse our X.509 certificate.
+Openssl has a command called `asn1parse` used to extract data from ASN.1 formatted data, and is able to parse our X.509 certificate.

 ```
 $ openssl asn1parse -i -in c0.pem